Sarah-okolo/url-shortener-app/README.md

 - Styled the document mobile first with CSS
 - Implemented the mobile menu functionality in JS
 - Implemented the API call functionality to shorten links.
-- Handled any API related errors
+- Handled any API-related errors
 - Stored links in local storage to be accessed even after page load
-- Added copy and delete funcitonality to the shortened links
+- Added copy and delete functionality to the shortened links
 - Uploaded project to a git repository
 - Deployed project to live site in Netlify

-## Built with
+### Built with

 - Semantic HTML5 markup
 - CSS custom properties